kiranvodrahalli/kiranvodrahalli.github.io/about/index.md

 * Understanding sequence models: Bridging the gap between HMMs and RNNs.

 * Identifying and learning over low-dimensional structures (of all sorts, but recently I have focused on various notions of sparsity).
+In particular, the goal is to give algorithms which achieve sample complexities and computational complexities which depend on the ``low-dimensional'' part of the structure, rather than the (potentially high-dimensional) ambient space.

 * Identifying failure modes of learning algorithms and models